vrmedina/j_objectmovement/README.md

 # Java Object Movement
-A simple Java program to simulate the movement of an object using methods
+[NetBeans] A simple Java program to simulate the movement of an object using methods